What better way to start this first post than with my name, my actual name: 魏冰俏 (wei bingqiao)?

 (Adapted from Robert Frost’s: “Fire and Ice”)

 Yes, I’m a lot more Asian than I am American.
 I guess that Americanization just never struck me, even after 13 years.
 It’s most evident in my name.
-I was amazed at how much thought and effort my parents put into those 3 little characters; I just had to write about it.
+I was amazed at how much thought and effort my parents put into those 3 little characters.

 魏冰俏 was derived from a poem by a leader of China (excluding the first character; that’s just my last name).
 He’s a controversial figure, whose actions were sketchy, but his talent with literature cannot be denied.
 As much as I disagree with the Chinese government, I cannot undermine how beautiful the language really is.